Samra-ca/Samra-ca/README.md

 ## 🧠 About Me
 I am **Samra Fatima**, a passionate **AI student** and **beginner Flutter developer**.
 I love building **interactive web apps** using modern tools like **React & Vite** and exploring **Machine Learning, Computer Vision, and Gaming AI**.
-Currently, I focus on learning, creating projects, and growing as a professional developer ohoooooooo.
+Currently, I focus on learning, creating projects, and growing as a professional developer.

 ---